Looking to go to one of the most famous med schools on the planet? You probably want to know…

 Acceptance rates only reflect the number of admissions compared to the number of available places (FSU has fewer applicants but also fewer places, for example).

 That’s why in Harvards’ case, despite the ratio looking better than many other med schools, it’s no indicator that it’s any “easier” to get into.
 It just means that fewer people apply.

 Just as a rock-solid GPA (HMS average being 3.9) and a high MCAT offers no guarantee of getting in either, Harvard’s acceptance rate doesn’t tell the full story about the difficulty of its admissions process.

 The truth is how “hard” it actually is, is something of a mystery.

 On the one hand, we have the data and prerequisites given by the school (more on this later).
 On the other, we have invisible criteria set by their admissions committee.

-It’s only the actual testimony and examples of HMS’s current (and previous) medical students that can really help answer the question.
+It’s only the actual testimony and examples of HMS’s current (and previous) medical students – as well as those rejected – that can really help answer the question.

 Why Harvard Medical School Is Hard To Get Into (What Harvard Med Students Tell Us)